-In 2018, 10 trials have been completed, four are on-going and over 2000 patients have been accrued by the SUO-CTC to our trials.
-There are now over 375 members from approximately 200 sites, with equal numbers being academic and non-academic.
+In 2019, 11 trials have been completed, five are on-going and in total over 2300 patients have been accrued by the SUO-CTC to our trials.
+There are now over 419 members from 203 U.S. sites, with equal numbers being academic and non-academic.
 Additional information regarding active trials and member publications can be found on the website SUOCTC.org.
 A more detailed description of the CTC can be found at Shore ND, Dinney C, Uzzo R: The Society of Urologic Oncology Clinical Trials Consortium: A Brief History and Overview.
 Rev. Urol.
 19: 1-3, 2017.

 Supporting Young Urological Oncologists (YUO)

 In 2003, serious discussions began on how to further encourage enthusiasm and development of aspiring young urologic oncologists.
 Thanks to the efforts of three young urological oncologists (Drs.
 Doug Scherr, Jeff Holzbeierlein, and Dan Lin), the Young Urologic Oncologists (YUO) organization was born.

 The first YUO board was initialed in 2004 with Dr. Jeff Holzbeierlein as President.
 Bylaws were developed and modeled after the SUO bylaws, but with a specific focus on early career urologists and trainees.
 The first formal YUO meeting took place at the end of the 2004 SUO Winter meeting.
 By 2006 this meeting became very well attended and was moved to the night before the start of the SUO Winter meeting.
 Thereafter the YUO meeting greatly expanded with prominent invited speakers and featured abstracts from YUO presenters.
 Additionally, the YUO obtained formal representation on the SUO board and became more involved in the main SUO conference program such as reviewing poster presentations and rewarding meritorious ones, having YUO speakers formally present, and influencing the conference content to focus even greater attention to the central issues surrounding urology trainees and early career investigators.
 As described elsewhere in this report, the YUO sponsor the following awards and programs: best abstracts, paper of the year, and best poster awards and the EAU YUO exchange program.
 Recently the YUO developed a presence on the internet with a Twitter account and a virtual lecture series on critical topics in controversial aspects of urologic oncology as well as professionalism and career development.